Frequently Asked Questions – CNC Intelligence

 Working with licensed investigators reinforces ethical oversight, legal compliance, and the highest standards of professionalism.

 Yes.
-CNC Intelligence has worked with international and national law enforcement bodies, including cybercrime and financial investigation units, to trace digital assets and support complex investigations.
+CNC Intelligence has assisted international and national law enforcement, including cybercrime and financial investigation units, by providing blockchain forensic analysis and investigative intelligence in appropriate matters.

 Yes.
-Our reports are prepared in compliance with evidentiary standards and are admissible in legal proceedings.
+Our reports are prepared in accordance with common evidentiary and documentation standards and are designed for use in legal proceedings.
 We also provide expert testimony when required.

 Yes.
 We provide intelligence that enables legal professionals to issue subpoenas to exchanges or platforms holding relevant transaction data.
 We do not issue subpoenas ourselves.

 Yes.
-Licensed investigators write our reports and meet the standards required for submission in legal and regulatory proceedings.
+Certified Cryptocurrency Investigators write our reports and meet the standards required for submission in legal and regulatory proceedings.
 We also provide expert witness testimony when needed.

 Yes.
 CNC Intelligence actively engages with industry groups and law enforcement networks to promote ethical investigation practices and knowledge sharing in the field of crypto forensics.